jamesmckechnie/design-examples/README.md

 <li>share research or other insights relating to a style, component, pattern or piece of content

 <br>
+<h2>Security guidance</h2>

+<li>Remove live data from your design examples

+<li>Remove confidential elements of your design (ask you team if you are unsure)

+<li>Do not mention the names of internal systems, and remove these from your designs before sharing

 <h2>Guidelines for sharing a piece of work</h2>